Chinese middle class loved imported food brands, for 20years.

 And it works, a 281ml frappuccino imported cost ￥26 in Starbucks, ￥16.9 in Century supermarket or only ￥15 if there is a discount.
 It’s a win-win situation, Century supermarket increases its sales and Starbucks increase its exports.

 We know the way to enter big supermarket channels Carrefour, Auchan, Wallmart (contact us)

 4. Online sales : leverage the magic power of e-Commerce in China

 In China, online imported food product sale is undergoing a fast development period.

-As mentioned before, most consumers of imported food products are from white collar class, who are busy with their work and have higher demand for quality life than others.
-Online sale caters to their special demand for fashion, convenience and speed.
+As mentioned before, most consumers of imported food products are from the white-collar class, who are busy with their work and have a higher demand for quality life than others.
+Online sale caters to their special demand for fashion, convenience, and speed.

-What’s more, online sales allow companies to reach the consumers from remote area.
+What’s more, online sales allow companies to reach consumers from remote areas.
 Companies can also integrate their positioning and branding strategy.

-Online sale also has its shortages.
-Since customers cannot see the goods they want by themselves, they will worry about the originality and after service.
+The online sale also has its shortages.
+Since customers cannot see the goods they want for themselves, they will worry about the originality and after-service.
 So CIQ certificate is more important for online imported food sellers because customers trust it.